perigoso/nrf52-jailbreaker/README.md

+# This is not expected to see any further develepment, turns out the device i was trying to break wasn't even protected, lol.

 # nrf42-jailbreaker

 Just a simple firmware running on a stm32 bluepill (and a couple external mosfets), allowing us to glitch nrf52 chips.